Leisurecraft Expands Into Australia as Canadian Barrel Sauna Maker Goes Global

 The Ontario-based manufacturer, which grew from two employees making cedar furniture to a six-building operation, is now seeking dealers across Australia after recent entry into Brazil.

 Dundalk Leisurecraft, the Ontario-based manufacturer that has quietly become one of North America's largest producers of premium cedar saunas, is making its most ambitious international push yet.
-The company announced in January 2025 that it is actively seeking authorized dealers across Australia — a move that follows a recent successful market entry into Brazil and extends the brand's reach to four continents.
+The company announced in January 2025 that it is actively seeking authorized dealers across Australia, a move that follows a recent market entry into Brazil and extends the brand's reach to four continents.

 From Furniture Shop to Global Sauna Brand

-Founded in 2004 in the small town of Dundalk, Ontario — about two hours north of Toronto — Leisurecraft began as a modest operation: one building, two employees, making outdoor cedar furniture.
+Founded in 2004 in the Dundalk area of Melancthon Township, Ontario, about 90 minutes northwest of Toronto, Leisurecraft began as a modest operation: one building, two employees, making outdoor cedar furniture.
 As demand for backyard wellness products grew, the company pivoted to cedar saunas and never looked back.
 Today, it operates six manufacturing buildings with more than 30 employees, producing barrel saunas, cabin saunas, cold plunge tubs, and outdoor showers from Western Red Cedar sourced from British Columbia.

 Saunas are not a trend chasing attention.
 They are a return to something deeply human.